nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `filter t/CS3230`  will find all persons with the module CS3230

+### Sorting contacts in list: `sort`

+Sort all people within address book.

+Format: `sort [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/STATUS] [t/TAG] [o/ORDER]​`

+* Sorts list with specified field(s).
+For any two persons, latter fields will only be considered if preceding fields are equal.​
+* At least one of the optional fields must be provided (excluding order).
+* Parameters are ignored except for order `o/asc`.
+* Orders are optional and default order is "asc".
+Parameters of order must be either "asc" or "desc" and is case-insensitive.

+Examples:
+* `sort n/ p/`  will sort the list by name first.
+If two persons have the same name, then sort by phone number.
+* `sort n/ o/desc` will sort the list by name in descending order.

 ### Undo a command : `undo`

 Undoes the most recent command.